cockroachlabs/movr-flask/README.md

 The application stack consists of the following components:

 - A multi-node, geo-distributed CockroachDB cluster, with each node's locality corresponding to cloud provider regions.
-- A geo-partitioned database schema that defines the tables and indexes for user, vehicle, and ride data.
+- A multi-region database schema that defines the tables and indexes for user, vehicle, and ride data.
 - Python class definitions that map to the tables in our database.
 - A backend API that defines the application's connection to the database and the database transactions.
 - A Flask server that handles requests from client web browsers.
-- HTML files that define web pages that the Flask server renders.
+- HTML, CSS, and JS files that define web pages that the Flask server renders.

 ## Requirements